-Three Months Six Months

-The decrease in cash flows from operating activities was primarily due to a decrease in distributions received from equity accounted joint ventures, as well as an increase in interest paid.
-This was partially offset by a favourable change in working capital and an increase in net operating income.
+Three Months Six Months The decrease in cash flows from operating activities was The increase in cash flows from operating activities was primarily due to a decrease in distributions received from primarily due to a favourable change in working capital, equity accounted joint ventures, as well as an increase in coupled with an increase in net operating income.
+This was interest paid.
+This was partially offset by a favourable partially offset by a decrease in distributions received from change in working capital and an increase in net operating equity accounted joint ventures and an increase in interest income. paid.